SaadBenn/Simulator-Scheduler/config.md

 # Analysis

-## The two scheduling algorithms are:
+## The two scheduling algorithms chosen for analysis are:
 1. Pure RR
 2. Priority RR